antoshalee/flowjob/README.md

 end
 ```

-Flowjob allows you to turn it to somethink like this:
+Flowjob allows you to turn it to something like this:
 ```ruby
 def import_from_xml(config, xml_source)
   context = { config: config, xml_source: xml_source }